Anders Fjordbach

-Anders Bjerg Fjordbach (born 4 November 1990) is a Danish racing driver, who most recently competed in 2024-25 Asian Le Mans Series for High Class Racing.
+Anders Bjerg Fjordbach (born 4 November 1990) is a Danish racing driver, who is competing in the European Le Mans Series for High Class Racing.

 Career

-Fjordbach began his senior racing career in 2007, competing in the Yokohama 1600 Challenge Denmark and the Volkswagen Polo Cup Denmark, finishing 11th and 10th in the championships respectively.
-The following year, Fjordbach returned to the Polo Cup, finishing 5th.
+Fjordbach began his senior racing career in 2007, competing in the Yokohama 1600 Challenge Denmark and the Volkswagen Polo Cup Denmark, finishing 11th and tenth in the championships respectively.
+The following year, Fjordbach returned to the Polo Cup, finishing fifth.
 In 2009, an accident at Oschersleben during ADAC Procar competition led him to postpone his racing career, making his return in 2012.
 After several years competing in national championships, Fjordbach signed a contract with High Class Racing in 2013 to compete in the Danish Thundersport Championship; a partnership that would later lead to appearances at the 24 Hours of Le Mans.

 In 2015, Fjordbach won the Dubai 24 Hour in the 997 class, competing for Team Black Falcon.
 Two years later, Fjorbach claimed his second class victory at the event, also driving for Team Black Falcon in the equivalent Porsche Cup class.
 Later in 2015, Fjordbach began competing in the then-Blancpain Sprint Series, winning the Silver Cup class in his first event at Nogaro.

-2017 marked the beginning of Fjordbach's career in prototypes, as he finished 9th in the LMP2 class of the European Le Mans Series.
+2017 marked the beginning of Fjordbach's career in prototypes, as he finished ninth in the LMP2 class of the European Le Mans Series.
 This experience led to a ride with Algarve Pro Racing during the 2018–19 Asian Le Mans Series season, with aims to win the P2 Am Trophy.
 One of Fjordbach's co-drivers on that team was Chris McMurry, father of American driver Matt McMurry, who competed for PR1 Mathiasen Motorsport in the WeatherTech SportsCar Championship.
 With the team short a driver, Fjordbach was called in for the 2019 12 Hours of Sebring.
 The team would finish second in class, 13 laps behind the leader.